Gavin Williamson wrote to all headteachers on 22nd February. He said of the government plan to fully reopen schools,

 From June, we successfully welcomed back 56% of our school across ten bubbles.
 In September, we welcomed back all pupils, introducing a system of controls such as a one-way system and staggered start and finish times.
 During the third national lockdown, we worked with our families to develop our remote provision, while also remaining open to almost 35% of our school who are classed as critical workers or vulnerable families.
 We provided learning for all pupils using Purple Mash (years 3-6) and Tapestry (Reception to year 2) and were pleased to achieve over 80% engagement every week.

-From 8th March, we will welcome back all children to Peartree.
-In order to keep our children, staff and families safer, we will be implementing the measures set out in our latest risk assessment (found below).
+From 8th March, we welcomed back all children to Peartree.
+In order to keep our children, staff and families safer, we continue to regularly assess risk and implement measures as set out in our latest risk assessment (see below).
+As lockdown eases, these may change, so please check back after the following dates for updates:

 This information is shared because at Peartree we are honest, we co-operate and we persevere.